-I am a postdoctoral scholar in the Wilson Sayres lab in the School of Life Sciences at Arizona State University, where my research focuses on population genomics and sex chromosome evolution.
-I am particularly interested in understanding the genomic signals of speciation and adaptation in primates.
+I am a postdoctoral researcher in the Wilson Sayres lab in the School of Life Sciences at Arizona State University, where my research focuses on population genomics and sex chromosome evolution.
+I am particularly interested in understanding the genomic signals of speciation, adaptation, and sex-biased demography in primates.

 September 5, 2016 – Our article “Genomic signatures of sex-biased demography: progress and prospects” in Current Opinions in Genetics and Development is now available online (co-author: Melissa Wilson Sayres).

 August 28, 2016 – I had two presentations at the 2016 joint meeting of the American Society of Primatologists and the International Primatological Society in Chicago: an oral presentation titled “The Genomic Landscape of Divergence Across the Macaque Radiation” (with Brenda Bradley) and a poster presentation titled “A Network Analysis of Social Preferences in Wild Black-and-White Ruffed Lemurs” (with Andrea Baden).
 You can find abstracts and more details about the conference here.

 March 31, 2016 – We’re crowdfunding the Gila monster genome!
 During the month of April, our project will be hosted on Experiment.com.
 Please visit our page if you’re interested in supporting us and for more information about the project!

 March 10, 2016 – Greer Dolby and I were awarded a grant from the ASU School of Life Sciences for our project titled “Deciphering Ecological Drivers of Speciation and Local Adaptation in the Desert Tortoise Complex.”